 Four work packages investigate the following research questions: How does national policy define participant influence on funded pension provision?
 How do stakeholders use pension fund governance to influence investment policy?
 How have capital-funded pension schemes performed in terms of pension outcomes across European welfare states?
 To what extent are individual attitudes on pension investment aligned with these inputs and outputs?

 The project team includes Karen Anderson (University College Dublin) as Principal Investigator, Juan Fernández (University Carlos III Madrid), Tobias Wiss (Johannes Keppler University Linz) and Natascha van der Zwan (Leiden University) as co-PIs.

 The Political Economy of Finance and Welfare (book project)

 Financialization, or the growing influence of finance over the productive economy and other realms of life, has had a profound impact on social policy, most importantly in the area of private pensions.
 The current study is innovative in several ways.
 First, it departs from the labor market focus of traditional studies of the welfare state and instead provides a financial perspective on social policy.
 Second, it emphasizes the endogenous roots of welfare state transformation, rather than conceptualizing financialization as an outside source of change.
 The book focuses on the Netherlands, a corporatist political economy with a strongly developed financial system and an international model for its occupational pension system.
 Comparing the Dutch case to the United States and Germany, it analyzes the mutually constitutive relationship between the welfare state and the financial system, as it developed over the course of the 20th century.

-From September 2018, I will be an Instituut Gak fellow at the Netherlands Institute of Advanced Studies.
+From September 2018, I was an Instituut Gak fellow at the Netherlands Institute of Advanced Studies.
 The fellowship period will be dedicated to finalizing the book manuscript.
 Read more about this fellowship here.